Make Personalized Scrapbook

 You can share the scrapbook with family, friends, and other people.
 Together, you can recall the past, create more stories, laugh repeatedly, and be nostalgic about everything.
 They may even suggest some ideas or provide more photos.
 More importantly, they will feel honoured to be included in your collection and strengthen the bond that holds your relationship with them.

+Therapy.
 This may seem morbid, but if you end up with Alzheimer's or Dementia, your scrapbooks may help you hold onto your memories longer.
 If someone in your family has either of these, or has had head trauma causing a loss of memory, you might use your scrapbooks to help stimulate their memory.

 Themes can be anything from being specific, such as last year's Disneyland Holiday, to general, such as a collection of pictures portraying diverse family experiences.
 Creating categories and organizing events into categories can help you select a theme.